geocoder-php/geocoder-js/README.md

 });
 ```

-If you want to use the library as a direct dependecy, copy `dist/universal-geocoder.js` or `dist/universal-geocoder.min.js` to your dependencies.
+If you want to use the library as a direct dependecy (for browsers only), copy `dist/universal-geocoder.js` or `dist/universal-geocoder.min.js` to your dependencies.

 Universal Geocoder will be available in the global environment: